DanielVMachado/DanielVMachado/README.md

 Hi 👋 My name is Daniel Machado
 ===============================

 I've been learning to code since 2021 after switching career.
 It started when I found some articles to C language and Python and a passion for backend development started to grow.
-Currently I am learning JAVA at UpSkill - Porto, Portugal.
+Currently I am a full-time Java Developer.

 * 🌍  I'm based in Porto, Portugal
 * ✉️  You can contact me at [danielmachado96@hotmail.com](mailto:danielmachado96@hotmail.com)